akandeaka/aisec/README.md

 # AISEC: AI-Based Contract Bidding Platform

-I'll create a modern, responsive website for your AISEC capstone project that showcases all the key AI-powered features while providing an intuitive user experience for contractors and government officials.
+A modern, responsive website for your AISEC capstone project that showcases all the key AI-powered features while providing an intuitive user experience for contractors and government officials.

 ```html
 <!DOCTYPE html>